Available with Advanced license.

 To create an ortho mapping workspace for processing your drone images, you will need two types of information about your drone imagery: the geolocation information and the camera information.
 This information is commonly stored as metadata in the image files, typically in the EXIF header, and includes latitude, longitude, altitude, and camera type.
 The camera type is used to compute a camera model based on the specifications of the camera.

-Create an ortho mapping workspace from drone imagery
+To create an ortho mapping workspace from drone imagery, complete the following steps:

 - On the Imagery tab, click New Workspace.

 - On the Workspace Configuration page, type a name for your workspace.